LuisTovar0/10mcj-bot/README.md

 # 10 McJ bot

-Every day I receive an audio and text from [10 Minutes with Jesus](https://10minuteswithjesus.org/).
-I'm responsible for forwarding them to Telegram and Signal, but making a couple changes to the text.
+Daily, I receive an audio and text from [10 Minutes with Jesus](https://10minuteswithjesus.org/).
+I'm responsible for forwarding them to Telegram and Signal after making a couple changes to the text.

 <img align="right" style="width: 32%" src="../../wiki/bot-usage-screenshot.jpg">